 Currently seeking a Trail Development Manager.

-The Trail Development Manager is a 3-year position that manages the development of a new trail system.
+The Trail Development Manager is a 3-year grant-funded position (with possibility for extension) that manages the development of a new trail system.
 It is a full-time, salaried position that focuses on planning, design, and development of an extensive, non-motorized trail system in the Upper Kanawha Valley Region of Southern West Virginia Recreational Development Project – including the West Virginia Land Trust Mammoth Preserve – leading the Project’s recreational trail planning and design components, in cooperation with other partners and plans.
 The position will coordinate trail development such that it strengthens and diversifies the tourism experience in the Upper Kanawha Valley.

 The Trail Development Manager will be employed by the West Virginia Land Trust, which will dedicate additional staff time and resources in support of the key responsibilities listed below.
 The Trail Development Manager will work closely with the UKV Project Manager for the overall Upper Kanawha Valley project (to be contracted by Kanawha County), and Director of WVLT’s Stewardship Program.
 The Trail Development Manager will also participate on the Upper Kanawha Valley Steering Committee to ensure broad sharing of information, synergies among project components, and coordinated timing of task completions.

 As background, WVLT’s Mammoth preserve is a 5000-acre former mining site located in eastern Kanawha County, West Virginia – near the town of Smithers.
 The property has portions that remain forested, and ambitious reclamation efforts to restore native hardwoods to the majority of the mined portion of property are currently underway with partner organizations.